yumpyy/rss-reader/README.md

 ## todo

 - [ ] logs
+- [ ] maybe a electron app?
+- [ ] normal json file instead of some database
 - [ ] a way to view articles from specific feed
 - [x] gui using flask
 - [x] nicer looking ui